panzerdp/dmitripavlutin.com/content/posts/045-fix-this/index.md

 execute(getFullNameSeparated); // => 'undefined undefined'
 ```

-This effect is what I name *method separated from its object*, and is a source of confusion.
+This effect is what I name *method separated from its object*.
+When the method is separated, and later executed, it has no connection with its original object.

 To be sure that `this` inside the method points to the right object, you have to: